BarRaiders/barraiders.github.io/docs/faqs/spotify/troubleshooting.md

 ### Browser shows an Error:

-1. Try restarting the Stream Deck and try again
+1. Try restarting the Stream Deck and try again.
-2. Change your default browser to Edge and try again
+2. Change your default browser to Edge and try again.
 3. In Edge browser follow [this guide](https://www.whatismybrowser.com/guides/how-to-enable-javascript/edge "How to enable javascript") and when you come across the allow/block list, add `localhost:4201` to the allow list.

 ### Browser shows Success but plugin still won't connect: